IBM/ibm-crossplane/docs/getting-started/install-configure.md

 helm install crossplane --namespace crossplane-system crossplane-stable/crossplane
 ```

-> Note that OAM is an alpha feature that is disabled by default.
-Make sure to
-> install the Crossplane Helm chart with the `--set alpha.oam.enabled=true` flag
-> if you would like to follow the 'Run Applications'  part of the guide.

 </div>
 <div class="tab-pane fade" id="install-tab-helm3-latest" markdown="1">
 Use Helm 3 to install the latest pre-release version of Crossplane: